alexnodeland/crewlit/README.md

 # 🚣 Crewlit

-Crewlit is an innovative, open-source Streamlit application that brings the power of CrewAI to your browser.
+Crewlit is an open-source Streamlit application that brings the power of CrewAI to your browser.
 It provides a user-friendly interface for creating, managing, and executing AI agent crews, making multi-agent AI systems accessible to everyone.

 ## 🌟 Features